xqb64/venom/README.md

 The test suite relies on venom being compiled with `debug=vm` (because of the prefix in debug prints).
 To run the tests, execute the command below, but make sure you have `pytest-xdist` installed because it's a time-consuming process.

+# Design notes

+- The design of the entire system is the balance between performance and RISC-alikeness.
+For example, when string concatenation was introduced into the language, I decided to reuse the current `OP_ADD` opcode (as opposed to a separate opcode for string concatenation, e.g. `OP_STRCAT`) at the expense of performance and slightly more complexity in the virtual machine, so that the instruction count remains as low as possible.
+- Structures and strings can get arbitrarily large and we do not know their size ahead of time, which required implementing them both underneath as pointers whose size is known.
+This introduced the whole memory management issue.
+There were two pathways from here since these pointers need to be freed: either let the venom users explicitly free() their instances, or introduce automatic memory management.
+I opted for automatic memory management via refcounting because, frankly, I thought I'd have a lot of fun implementing refcounting, but I have to admit that chasing down INCREF/DECREF bugs led to me letting fly a great deal of profanity. ;-)

 ```
 make test
 ```